occ2vec: A principal approach to representing occupations using natural language processing: Applications

 We begin our analysis by highlighting the top and bottom 10 occupations on the degree of charisma in Table \ref{Tbl:top_and_bottom10_charisma}.
-Actors, fundraisers, and sociologists are both among the top occupations that associate with charisma, because both occupations require both the ability to catch the attention of the audience and the knowledge of group behavior and dynamics, societal trends and influences.
-Similar for teachers (particularly within special education and psychology) who must be knowledgeable of human behavior and be capable of assessing individual differences in personality and interests.
-An interesting yet obvious finding is that clergy are among the top occupations on charisma as these formal religious leaders must be able to speak to the public and gain followers by presiding over specific rituals and teaching their religion's doctrines.
-Generally, occupations within arts, design, entertainment, sports, media, education and sales score high on charisma.
-On the other side of the spectrum, we mostly find occupations within construction, installation, maintenance, and production.
+Public Relations specialists, actors, and fundraisers are among the top occupations that associate with charisma, because those occupations require both the ability to catch the attention of the audience and the knowledge of group behavior and dynamics, societal trends and influences.
+Similar for school psychologists who must be knowledgeable of human behavior and be capable of assessing individual differences in personality and interests.
+An interesting yet obvious finding is that directors within religious activities and education are among the top occupations as these directors must be able to speak to the public and gain followers by promoting the religious education or activities and teaching their religion's doctrines.
+Generally, occupations within community and social services as well as sales score high on charisma.
+On the other side of the spectrum, we mostly find occupations within production, construction, farming, fishing, and forestry.
 These occupations have less of a need to be able to inspire and motivate large numbers of people.
 This finding is confirmed by Figure \ref{Fig:charisma_on_major_group_title}, showing the occupational degree of charisma by major occupational groups.

-\VerticalSpace Interestingly, an almost monotonic pattern appears between education requirements and degree of charisma as shown in Figure \ref{Fig:charisma_on_education}.
-The extent of charisma is comparable for occupations that generally do not require higher degrees, whereas occupations with educational requirements of bachelor's degrees or higher are increasingly associated with charisma.
+Interestingly, an almost monotonic pattern appears between education requirements and degree of charisma as shown in Figure \ref{Fig:charisma_on_education}.
+The educational requirements that score the lowest on charisma is high school diploma or equivalent, whereas occupations with educational requirements of bachelor's degrees or higher are increasingly associated with charisma.